Creates skeleton README files with possible stubs for

 a basic example

-if you want a rich intermingling of code and output.
-Use md
+Use qmd or Rmd if you want a rich intermingling of code and output.

-, you'll still need to render it regularly, to keep
+If you use qmd or Rmd, you'll still need to render it regularly, to

-could also use GitHub Actions to re-render README.Rmd
+this.
+You could also use GitHub Actions to re-render README.qmd or

 https://github.com/r-lib/actions/.

-If the current project is a Git repo, then use_readme_rmd()
+If the current project is a Git repo, then use_readme_qmd() and

-configures a pre-commit hook that helps keep README.Rmd
+use_readme_rmd() automatically configure a pre-commit hook that helps

-synchronized.
-The hook creates friction if you try to commit when
+friction if you try to commit when README.qmd or README.Rmd has

 Usage